ncatlab/nlab-content/pages/8/1/5/2/2518/content.md

 Your use of ''material'' and ''structural'' is an inappropriate, intuitively misleading use of language,

-There is nothing material about the assertion that <a href="http://ncatlab.org/nlab/show/set+theory">currently</a> characterizes your term ''material set theory'', namely that the same element can be in two distinct sets.
+There is nothing material about the assertion that [[set theory|currently]] characterizes your term ''material set theory'', namely that the same element can be in two distinct sets.

 There is also nothing structural in a set theory that eliminates all structure from sets.
 What you call ''structural set theory'' deserves to be called a ''theory of structureless sets'', which means essentially the opposite of the name you chose.
 What you call ''structurally presented'' is much more naturally called ''structureless''.
 For it is a condition for the absence of structure, rather than one for a structural presentation.